GovWizely/backbone-search-app/docs/components/SearchMessage.md

 Properties |  Type  | Description
 -----------|--------|------------
-keyword    | string | Optional.
+apiName    | string | Required.
+Name of the API. keyword    | string | Optional.
 Keyword used in search. total      | number | Required.
 Total number of results from search.